Slow charging speed with charging control

 Hi!

-When I have charging control enabled in system settings to limit charging (e.g. limit to 80%) on my FP5 with iodéOS 6.2, then the phone charges only at 1A (4W).
+When I have charging control enabled in system settings to limit charging (e.g. limit to 80%) on my FP5 with iodéOS 6.3, then the phone charges only slowly:

-As soon as I turn on charging control in system settings, the charging speed drops to 1A.
-When I disable it again, charging speed doesn’t increase again.
-I neet to reboot to have fast charging again.
+As soon as I turn on charging control in system settings, the charging speed drops to 4.2W (1A) at the battery.
+When I disable it again, the charging speed doesn’t increase again.
+I need to reboot to have fast charging again.

 My questions are: